Phone & Utility Default Removal Australia

 Let that sink in for a second.

-You missed a final Telstra bill after switching providers.
+You missed a final phone bill after switching providers.
 Maybe it was $280.
 Maybe $450.
 You didn't even know it existed until three months later when a debt collector sent you a letter.

 You paid it immediately.
 Case closed, right?